Teenage Counseling Overview

 Understanding the teen's core mental health issue

-The type of therapy used in treating teen mental health conditions may depend on the precipitating problem.
+The type of counseling used in treating teen mental health conditions may depend on the precipitating problem.
 If you want your child to attend counseling because they're struggling academically, the counselor may find underlying causes or other concerns to work through first.
-Dialectical behavior therapy (DBT) is a type of talk therapy that helps individuals learn skills to cope with stress, manage emotions, and improve communication.
+Dialectical behavior therapy (DBT) is a type of talk therapy that helps teenagers learn skills to cope with stress, manage emotions, and improve communication.
 It is sometimes used to treat those with eating disorders or other mental health challenges.

 Often, establishing rapport and trust is essential in counseling.
 After the initial intake session (with or without the parents), the counselor may spend the next session getting to know them.
 The counselor could ask questions about their likes and interests, as well as their family history.
 If the teen has a health history of mental health conditions like depression, anxiety, or eating disorders, the counselor may ask what treatments or coping skills they’ve tried in the past.